 An important thing to remember is: our brains are wired to resist change

 Our brains are powerful tools, tools that can become weapons, and in the instance of change, that’s exactly what they become.
 According to Dr Srini Pillay, an assistant professor of psychiatry at Harvard Medical School, when there’s change, “the conflict sensors in the brain become activated and this causes brain chaos that we call cognitive dissonance.
 This activation of the conflict sensor becomes stressful for people.”
 Put simply, Cognitive Dissonance is that uncomfortable feeling that you get where you try to maintain two inconsistent beliefs at the same time or when you believe in one thing but act in a contradictory way.
-For example, in the case of the Coronavirus, many of us know things have changed drastically but our brains are struggling to really believe it.
+For example, in the case of the Coronavirus, many of us knew things have changed drastically but our brains were struggling to really believe it.
 This discrepancy and conflict of feelings within us can be very unnerving but it is normal.